wmelvin/flask-file-up/dev-notes.md

 Successfully uploaded a file.
 At this point uploads are still going to a local 'uploads' folder on the web host.

 ---

+### 2022-11-22

+Repeated the above deployment steps.
+The `create-azure-resources.ps1` script has been updated to include multiple new configuration settings since the previous deployment test.

+This time, the `FILEUP_STORAGE_CONNECTION` and `FILEUP_STORAGE_CONTAINER` settings were used to connect to an Azure Storage Blob container for a deployed instance of another demo application called [FunciSox](https://github.com/wmelvin/funcisox).

+That *Azure Durable Functions* application includes a blob-triggered function.
+It was successfully triggered by using **fileup_app**, also running on Azure, to upload a *.mp3* file to the container.

+---